MLIP Arena: Advancing Fairness and Transparency in Machine Learning Interatomic Potentials via an Open, Accessible Benchmark Platform: MLIP Arena benchmarks

 \paragraph{Stability under extreme conditions.}

 We perform MD simulations on RM24 structures with a linear temperature schedule from \SI{300}{K} to \SI{3000}{K} for \SI{10}{ps} using Nosé-Hoover NVT thermostats \cite{evans1985nose}.
 The number of valid runs and asymptotic speed scaling with the system size are presented in \Cref{fig:stability-nvt}.
-Since many MLIPs have short-range hole or increasing size of neighbor list under high pressure, we additionally apply linearly increasing pressure from \SI{0}{GPa} to \SI{500}{GPa} for \SI{10}{ps} with Nosé-Hoover NPT barostats (\cref{fig:stability-npt}).
+Because many MLIPs exhibit short-range holes or require increasingly large neighbor lists under high pressure, we additionally apply a linearly increasing pressure from \SI{0}{GPa} to \SI{500}{GPa} over \SI{10}{ps} using Nosé–Hoover NPT barostats (\cref{fig:stability-npt}).
 An MD step is considered valid if the atomic structure exists and has finite energy prediction.
-This is a relatively loose criteria from the viewpoint of regarding MLIPs as merely an autoregressive sampler and does not consider the drifts or fluctuations of thermodynamic quantities and structural instabilities.
-Our benchmark challenges the common belief that equivariant models such as MACE and SevenNet tend to be slower than non-equivariant models such as CHGNet and M3GNet.
-In fact, model design choice, engineering effort, and checkpoint quality all contribute to the overall MD runtime performance, as the speed and stability of MD trajectories also depends on chemical system.
-This can be seen by the fact that MatterSim shares the same architecture with M3GNet but is highly stable and more performant than M3GNet.
-ORBv2 is fastest and has the best scaling exponent among the test MLIPs in both heating and compression simulations.
-However, without explicit short-range core repulsive potential built-in, ORBv2 and many earlier MLIPs could not sustain the high pressure condition up to \SI{500}{GPa}.
+This is a relatively lenient criterion when treating MLIPs purely as autoregressive samplers, as it does not account for thermodynamic drifts, fluctuations, or potential structural instabilities.
+Our benchmark challenges the common belief that equivariant models such as MACE and SevenNet are generally slower than non-equivariant models such as CHGNet and M3GNet.
+In reality, model architecture, engineering optimizations, and checkpoint quality all contribute to overall MD runtime performance, while the speed and stability of MD trajectories also depend on the chemical system.
+This is illustrated by the fact that MatterSim shares the same architecture as M3GNet but is significantly more stable and performant.
+ORBv2 is the fastest and has the best scaling exponent among the tested MLIPs in both heating and compression simulations.
+However, without an explicit short-range core repulsive potential built in, ORBv2 and many earlier MLIPs could not sustain high-pressure conditions up to \SI{500}{GPa}.

 \paragraph{Chemical reactivity.}

 Classical force fields are periled by the inaccurate description of chemical reactions.
 While a bouquet of reactive force fields \cite{senftle2016reaxff} has been parametrized to mitigate this limitation, they have shown limited transferability from one system to another.
 Although MLIPs hold the promise to bypass the limitation, one should not assume the reactivity to be guaranteed from pretraining.
 As an example to test the reactivity, we perform annealing MD simulation to emulate hydrogen combustion.
 Hydrogen combustion is a challenging out-of-distribution (OOD) test since there are multiple bond breaking and formation events that are poorly represented in most of the available MLIP training sets to date \citep{guan2023using}.
 We evaluate the select models on \SI{1}{ns} annealing MD simulations ($2\times10^6$ steps with \SI{0.5}{fs} timestep) by heating a system of hydrogen and oxygen molecules linearly from \SI{300}{K} to \SI{3000}{K}, holding at \SI{3000}{K}, and then cooling back to \SI{300}{K}.
 Temperature fluctuations, number of water molecules, and enthalpy change $\Delta H$ are monitored along MD trajectories (\cref{fig:hydrogen-combustion}).
 Our results show that the model reactivity is uncorrelated with the prediction accuracy on bulk crystals.
 See \cref{si:hydrogen} for detailed comparison between models.